zwave-js/node-red-contrib-zwave-js/managed.md

 Managed mode, allows easy accesss, the downside with Managed mode, is that command class support needs to be 'Bridged',
 so that the command classes, can be used in an easy way.

-Secondly, let's get out the way the currently supported command classes (when using Managed mode), the aim of course is to expose them all.
+Currently, the supported command classes are (when using Managed mode), is.

 | class                     | operation                           | params                                                |
 | ------------------------- | ----------------------------------- | ----------------------------------------------------- |